ello0o/tea_theme_options_plugin/README.md

 ### 4) Adding contents

 Adding fields is quite simple.
-All you have to do from the **Tea T.O." page is to click on your wanted page and use the bottom Adding contents form.
+All you have to do from the **Tea T.O.** page is to click on your wanted page and use the bottom Adding contents form.
 For each field, just follow the instructions and fill the form simply.
 NOTA: the **Tea TO** uses [Transient Wordpress API](http://codex.wordpress.org/Transients_API) to stock options.